aaronmt1011/JavaScript-30Day-Challenge/15-Local_Storage/README.md

 <h1>Project 15: Local Storage & Event Delegation</h1>
 <p>This project is focused on local storage and event delegation.
-Will update once project is done.</p>
+Local storage is used to keep track of adding new items to the food list and to bring up the food list, even if user reloads page.
+Event delegation is used to keep track of the checkmarks and to keep them checked (if checked), even if user reloads page.</p>